BREASTFEEDING IN THE UK

 Figure from Public Health England, click on the picture for references

-In a recent national survey in Scotland, 75% of mothers started to breastfeed, 69% were giving any breastmilk on leaving the hospital/birthing unit, 55% were breastfeeding at 6 weeks and 43% at 6 months of age.
+In a recent national survey in Scotland, 75% of those giving birth started to breastfeed, 69% were giving any breastmilk on leaving the hospital/birthing unit, 55% were breastfeeding at 6 weeks and 43% at 6 months of age.
 Rates of exclusive breastfeeding are much lower.
 25% of babies had never received infant formula at around 2-3 months of age and 16% had never received any infant formula at around 8-12 months of age.

 There are many reasons for the poor state of breastfeeding in the UK, compared to other high income countries.
 The UK World Breastfeeding Trends Initiative Report in 2016 identified insufficient training for health professionals as one of seven key gaps.